FreddyVRetro/ISA-PicoMEM/README.md

 ## Tested machines :
 - IBM 5150, 5160, 5170
-- IBM PS/2 30 286 (Warning : As its HDD use DMA, does not boot if emulated RAM is added)
+- IBM PS/1, IBM PS/2 30 286 (Warning : As its HDD use DMA, does not boot if emulated RAM is added)
 - Compaq Portable 2 (286): Ok
+- **New : Tandy 1000** : Now tested on a Tandy 1000 SX, EX and HX other to confirm.
+(October firmware)
 - Amstrad PC1512, PC1640, Sinclair PC200 (It is my DEV Machine)
-- Schneider Euro PC1 (Fast RAM Firmware, EuroPC2, Olivetti M21, Olivetti M24, Sega TeraDrive.
+- Schneider Euro PC1 (Fast RAM Firmware), EuroPC2, Olivetti M21, Olivetti M24, Sega TeraDrive.
+- Commodore PC1, PC10/PC20.
+(With Fast RAM Firmware)
 - Worked on Various 486, 386, 286 (Has more chance to work with lower ISA Clocks)
 - Tested with some Pentium, Pentium MMX, Pentium 2, AMD K6 ...<br />
 - Amiga 2000 with a A2286/A2386 SX Board.
 (Use the BIOS in C800)
-- Book8088 (At 4.77MHz and 8MHzwith the latest firmware), The Power need to be connected at 8MHz.
+- Book8088 (At 4.77MHz and 8MHz with the latest firmware), **The Power need to be connected at 8MHz**.

 ## Failing Machines :
 - Failed on a 386 with 12MHz ISA Clock
 - Fail on some fast 286 (16MHz)
-- Commodore PC10 / PC20 (Timing issue, fix in progress)
 - Amstrad PPC512 /PPC640 : Problem on some PPC (Can't Boot) Not sure if it depends on the external ISA connectors boards used.
-- Schneider Euro PC 1. (**New:** Working now)
+  > Problem identified on some ISA expantion boards, 100uF Low ESR filtering capacitors may be needed.
 - NuXT / EMM8088 homebrew computers seems to have problem.
 - Amiga 2000 with a A2088.
-- **Tandy 1000** : Does not work yet due to the specific memory map.
-(SX, EX, HX, TL ...)<br />

 ## License